 Things to Do, Places to Go, People to See

-Art, Theatre, Music, Lectures, Culture, History
+Art, Theatre, Music, Lectures, Culture, History, and more

 American Museum of Fly Fishing

-4104 Main Street, Manchester, VT 05254
+4104 Main St., Manchester, VT 05254

+Open Tuesday-Saturday 10am-4pm.
 The American Museum of Fly Fishing was established in 1968 in Manchester by a group of passionate and enthusiastic anglers who believed that the history of angling was an important part of American culture and tradition.
 The Museum was created to serve as an institution to research, preserve, and interpret the treasures of angling history.
 Today The American Museum of Fly Fishing is a steward of the history, traditions, and practices of the sport of fly fishing and promotes the conservation of its waters.

-75 Main Street, Bennington, VT 05201
+75 Main St., Bennington, VT 05201

 The Bennington Museum is home to the largest collection of Grandma Moses paintings in the world, and a selection of her works is always on view.
 With the museum’s introduction of “Creative Collisions,” visitors discover works by Grandma Moses side-by-side with galleries of Military History and Contemporary Art, while Gilded Age Vermont can be found in close proximity to the ongoing Bennington Modernism exhibition.
 To learn about Art, History, and Innovation from the early days of Vermont to the present, please visit the Bennington Museum in the quintessential New England town of Bennington, Vermont.
 Beautiful walking trails, too!